akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The other girl tugged at her sister’s sleeve.
 “But why would the King say no to a king’s daughter?”

-“He didn’t say no to a king’s daughter,” the elder girl said, with the authority of someone who had heard the story from a kitchen maid.
+“He didn’t say no to a king’s daughter,” the elder girl said, with the authority of someone who had heard the story second-hand from a kitchen maid.
 “He said anyone could marry his son.”

 “Even me?”
 The younger girl’s eyes twinkled.